aaulsebrook/pesa-activity/README.md

 The analysis pipeline for the paper above is available here: https://github.com/rowanjh/behav-acc-ml/

-The datafiles and scripts associated with this prepatory analysis are also available upon request.
+The datafiles and scripts associated with this preparatory analysis are also available upon request.